Chalsean/XFaction/README.md

 - Revamped Link(X) datatext: It now shows a breakdown of the XFaction mesh across the confederate using a combination of colors and numbers.
 See the Links (X) DT section for more information.

 ## Core Features
-The addon should provide the following functionalities:
+The addon provides the following functionalities:
 > Merged guild chat across guilds/realms/factions in the confederate
 <img src="https://user-images.githubusercontent.com/45693161/175836814-c326335a-786d-4be7-9547-5e31c594390c.png" width=400>